Azure/Industrial-IoT/docs/howto-deploy-dependencies.md

 ### Azure Active Directory (AAD) Registration

-The deployment script tries to register AAD applications in Azure Active Directory.
+The deployment script tries to register 2 AAD applications in Azure Active Directory.
 Depending on your rights to the selected AAD tenant, this might fail.
-There are 3 options:

-1. If you chose a AAD tenant from a list of tenants, restart the script and choose a different one from the list.
-2. Alternatively, deploy a private AAD tenant, restart the script and select to use it.
-3. Continue without Authentication.
-Since you are running your Microservices locally, this is acceptable, but does not mimic production environments.
+An administrator with the relevant rights to the tenant can create the AAD applications for you.
+The `deploy/scripts` folder contains the `aad-register.ps1` script to perform the AAD registration separately from deploying.
+The output of the script is an object containing the relevant information to be used as part of deployment and must be passed to the `deploy.ps1` script in the same folder using the `-aadConfig` argument.

 ## Next steps